We're here to help!

 If you have one or more business partners, you all should consult with a small business attorney to work through contingencies (e.g., Do your heirs inherit your share of the business?
 Is the business allowed to/required to buy them out?).

-If you’re the only owner, it’s certainly feasible to transfer your business via the Will (although we’d still suggest you consult with an attorney who specializes in small business advising) – contact us for specific phrasing to use in your Will.
+If you’re the only owner, it’s certainly feasible to transfer your business via the Will (although we’d still suggest you consult with an attorney who specializes in small business advising) – but please reach out to us so we can make sure your Will contains the right phrasing.

 I have real estate...